Prof. Dr. Wolfgang Streit

 The Streit lab pursues two main aspects of research

 I. Functional metagenomics and provision of new biocatalysts for biotechnology.
 Based on this, we have, among other things, been very successful in identifying plastic-degrading enzymes.
+Watch a short film by the Biology Department or the ZDF program Leschs Kosmos "Die Plastik-Zeitbombe: Wege aus der Krise" (The plastic time bomb: ways out of the crisis).

 II.
 Identification of important parameters for the targeted control of microbial biofilms.
 We have a great deal of expertise in the (meta) genomic and structural analysis of biofilms.